yangyuan173/Github_learn/readme.md

         git init

   Then this folder is your local repository.
 You can track all your changes.

+- If we want to link this local repo to your github account, then go to your github account, creat a new empty repo.
+Then copy the link.

+       cd <path-to-repo>
+       git remote add origin <URL-to-remote-repo>

+  You probably need to type in your github password for doing this.

+- If you have a remote repo, then just clone it to your local computer:

+       git clone <URL-to-remote-repo>

 - Create new files, then add them to your repo:

         git add <file1> <file2>